There’s a huge pharmacy chain in the US called Walgreens that’s been around for almost 120 years.

 Sidney wasn’t the only one who refused to sell and so Walgreen (like many companies) decided to use a different approach:

-He’d open his shops right next to other drugstores, set the prices of everything below cost, and patiently wait for his neighbors to go out of business.
+He’d open his shops right next to other drugstores, set the prices of everything below cost, and patiently wait for his neighbours to go out of business.

 To some extent, this tactic still works today – but with online shopping, this can only last so long for any industry.